cgiacomini/vagrant--kubernetes/README.md

 ## Testing NGINX Ingress Controller
 **Note**:
-* On virtualox we do not have a loadbalancer installed so the ingress controller service is not assigned an external IP address.
+* On virtualbox we do not have a loadbalancer installed so the ingress controller service is not assigned an external IP address.
 * During the cluster deployment we have forced the NGINX Ingress Controller service to run on the master node.
 * We also assigned to the ingress controller service an externalIP, the master node IP.